ElmCast/elm-vim/README.md

 In order to have completion for all functions inside packages in your `elm-package.json`, you must have `elm-oracle` on your path.
 Install it with `npm install -g elm-oracle`.

+## Format Source

+To auto format your elm source code, you must have `elm-format` on your path.
+Install it from the [github page](https://github.com/avh4/elm-format)

 ## Usage

 Many of the [features](#features) are enabled by default.
 There are no